 Central Washington University

 Located in Washington's Kittitas Valley, Central Washington University (CWU) offers a wide variety of undergraduate and graduate degrees, as well as professional certificates.
 Among those programs is one of the country's oldest paramedic programs.

 Bachelor of Science in Paramedicine

-Emergency Medical Technician-Basic (EMT-B) Certificate
+Emergency Medical Technician (EMT) Certificate

 This EMT certificate program is a 1-quarter clinical program with prerequisites that must be met prior to program entry.
 Course topics include human biology, medical terminology and emergency CPR.
 A criminal background check, tuberculosis screening, and immunizations for MMR and Hepatitis B are required for admission.